google/closure-templates/java/src/com/google/template/soy/soyparse/README.md

 #### IN_ATTRIBUTE_VALUE

-Much like `IN_MULTILINE_COMMENT`, this is used for parsing attribute values in command tags. e.g. `{template .foo kind="js"}`.
+Much like `IN_MULTILINE_COMMENT`, this is used for parsing attribute values in command tags. e.g. `{template foo kind="js"}`.
 This allows us to handle arbitrary characters as string contents, much like how html attributes work (for example, newlines are allowed).

 #### TEMPLATE_DEFAULT